apache/qpid-proton/proton-c/bindings/go/README.md

 to our other bindings, but we should investigate the Go-like alternatives.
 There are analogies between Go channels and AMQP links that we will probably exploit.

-## State of the implementation

-So far we have a wrapper for `pn_url_t` with unit tests and docs.
-This just gives us an initial work-space and exercise for the tools and establishes the basics of using cgo to call into proton code.